gyng/betabot/README.md

 Tests for plugins are to be placed inside a `spec` directory in the plugin directory.
 See the ping plugin for an example.

+The project is linted with Rubocop, and will fail CI if any violations are found.

 ## License
 Hudda is licensed under the MIT License.